Update: Cura 4.5 has been released and I will install it as soon as it is available in the Arch Linux Repository.

 There are two kinds of parts.
 Solid ones and hollow ones.
 If a part needs to be solid, then we don’t have to worry about the “Infill” setting.
 If I don’t need a very strong part, and have a model that is big (more than one cubic inch or 25 by 25 millimeters) then I use infill.

-Cura is complex and 3D printing is a complex process so complex is good.
+Cura is complex and 3D printing is a complex process but after a few tries, it’s very manageable.
 To learn all I could, I’ve watched a lot of YouTube videos which helped me to understand each of the settings I wanted to learn about.
 The above image is meant to provide a starting point as well as the proper terms such as Combing Mode or Generate Support.
-Knowing those terms makes searching a lot more efficient.
+Knowing those terms makes searching a lot more efficient

 I don’t think that there is a one size fits all profile.
 Think of a car and a truck.
-They both function the same way but one is more useful if you buy a washing machine while the other is great to zip around town.
+They both function the same way but one is more useful if one boughta washing machine and needs to bring it home while the other is great to zip around town.
 In time, you will become very familiar with tweaking Cura and to be honest, there are only a few settings that really matter.
-Besides the heat which is tied into the filament type, there is wall thickness and infill patterns etc. Again, those depend on how strong a part needs to be.
+Besides the heat which is tied into the filament type, there is wall thickness and infill patterns which depend mostly on how strong a part needs to be.

 Don’t be afraid of using just 10% infill for larger parts.
 3D printed parts are surprisingly strong.
 The other day I printed a smartphone holder and during printing, the part became lose because I didn’t chose an ideal build plate temperature.
-Later, tried to break that half-finished part but could not.
-Besides PLA filament, there are even stronger ones but I really want to become comfortable with PLA before printing with more demanding materials.
+While a new one was printing, I tried to break that half-finished part but could not.

-Infill creates a waffle-like pattern on the inside of the model.
-This saves a lot of filament and speeds up the print time considerable.
+Infill creates a waffle-like pattern on the inside of a model.
+This saves a lot of filament and speeds up the print time considerably.
 There are many different infill patterns available.
-I just use the default one since it seems to work nicely.
+Most of the time, I use the default one and only adjust the density depending on how big the part is.

 We all learn by doing so don’t be afraid to experiment.
 I recommend that you start by downloading small models from thingiverse.com unless you know how to design your own models and parts.